Jeihanh/student-needs-inference/README.md

 This repository contains the implementation and data analysis for a research project that infers student needs in STEM self-study environments using facial expression recognition (FACS) and machine learning.

 ## Files Included
-- `alldata_17.csv`: Final dataset with 17 normalized AU intensity features
+- `alldata_17.csv` Final dataset with 17 normalized AU intensity features
-- `combined_participant_data.csv`: Aggregated participant data from all sessions
+- `combined_participant_data.csv` Aggregated participant data from all sessions
 - `distribution.ipynb`: Analysis of label distribution and data imbalances
 - `factor_analysis.ipynb`: Action Unit correlation studies
 - `loocv.ipynb`: Leave-One-Out Cross-Validation implementation and tests